 Marriage statistics are based on details collected in the marriage register.
 The majority of the details are supplied by the bride and bridegroom to the person registering the marriage.
 This person may be a member of the clergy, an authorised person for a religious marriage, a secretary of a synagogue, a registering officer of the Society of Friends or a civil registrar.

 Prior to 2011, marriage entries were collated by registrars in the registration district where they occurred.
-The entries were then sent to the General Register Office (GRO) for the compilation of central records and indexes.
+The entries were then sent to the General Register Office (GRO) for the compilation of central records and indexes in the month following the end of each quarter.
 Certified copies of each completed marriage entry appearing in the marriage register (both civil and religious) were also sent to the Office for National Statistics (ONS) by GRO on a regular basis.
 Once received, the forms were entered onto ONS systems and verified.
 Examples of marriage forms used for civil and religious marriages are reproduced in Appendix A.

 The data analysed in the tables are summarised in this section.